Shakhrai8/CV/README.md

 | Cyber Twitter | Ruby-based Twitter clone web application that allows users to sign up, log in, and post "peeps". | [GitHub](https://github.com/Shakhrai8/cyber-twitter) | Ruby, Sinatra, PostgreSQL, BCrypt, RSpec |
 | Makers BnB | Web application built with Sinatra that allows users to list and book rental spaces, inspired by Airbnb. | [GitHub](https://github.com/Shakhrai8/makers_bnb) | Ruby, Sinatra, PostgreSQL, BCrypt, RSpec |

-## Work Experience

-**HBS Elektroanlagenbau GmbH (2016 to 2021)**

-- Utilized problem-solving skills and coordinated projects for the installation of 63 control cabinets with Ikea in Karlsruhe, enhancing my ability to manage complex tasks and improving efficiency
-- Collaborated with teams on projects for companies like Ikea, Dachser, MEWA, BMW, demonstrating my teamwork and communication skills
-- Developed strong attention to detail and safety protocols while working as an Electrician in Control cabinet construction and installation

 ## Education

 **Makers Academy (May 2023 to Present)**

-- Developed proficiency in Ruby and JavaScript programming languages while working on several projects, which allowed me to create dynamic and efficient code
+- Developed proficiency in Ruby and JavaScript programming languages while working on various projects.
-- Gained a strong understanding of TDD, BDD, RSpec, and OOP principles, enhancing my testing and debugging capabilities
+- Gained a strong understanding of TDD, BDD, and OOP principles, enhancing my testing and debugging capabilities.
-- Enhanced my teamwork and communication skills through pair programming, leading to improved code quality and efficiency in projects
+- Enhanced my teamwork and communication skills through pair programming and Agile methodologies.
-- Learned the Agile methodology through hands-on experience, improving project workflow and team collaboration
-- Gained hands-on experience with a multitude of frameworks and libraries including React, Express.js, Node.js, Ruby on Rails, and Sinatra, enabling me to build robust and scalable applications.
+- Gained hands-on experience with frameworks and libraries including React, Express.js, Node.js, Ruby on Rails, and Sinatra.

 **Berufsschule, Schleiz, Germany (2015 to 2018)**

-- Industrial Electrician
+- Position: Industrial Electrician
-- Specialized in physics, central heating controls, thermal imaging, and different electrical systems (refrigeration, etc.)
+- Specialized in physics, central heating controls, thermal imaging, and various electrical systems including refrigeration.
+Gained hands-on experience with electrical installations, troubleshooting, and maintenance tasks.

 **Volyn College, Ukraine (2013 to 2015)**

-- Studied UNIX systems, TurboPascal, C+, Assembler
+- Studied UNIX systems and programming languages like TurboPascal, C+, and Assembler.
+Developed basic applications and scripts, focusing on data processing and system operations.

 ## Hobbies

-Gym, gaming, and swimming :)
+I'm an ardent fan of the gym, which keeps me physically active and mentally sharp.
+Gaming offers an escape and a challenge, often prompting me to strategize and think critically.
+Swimming serves as a meditative exercise, helping me find calm and clarity.

 ## GitHub Stats